Islamic State–Taliban conflict: 2022

-On 4 January, ISIS–K claimed to have abducted and executed a Taliban 'spy' in the Mamandra region of Nangarhar.
+On 4 January ISIS–K claimed to have abducted and executed a Taliban 'spy' in the Mamandra region of Nangarhar.

-On 16 January, ISIS–K released footage of one of their operatives shooting dead a Taliban fighter in Herat.
+On 16 January ISIS–K released footage of one of their operatives shooting dead a Taliban fighter in Herat.

-On 23 January, ISIS–K claimed responsibility for shooting dead a Taliban fighter in Taloqan.
+On 23 January ISIS–K claimed responsibility for shooting dead a Taliban fighter in Taloqan.

-On 30 January, two Taliban fighters were targeted by ISIS–K gunmen in the Sarkani region of Kunar, on the Afghan-Pakistani border.
+On 30 January two Taliban fighters were targeted by ISIS–K gunmen in the Sarkani region of Kunar, on the Afghan-Pakistani border.
 One Taliban fighter was killed and the other was wounded.

-On 13 February, during a televised interview with CNN's Fareed Zakaria, Pakistan Prime Minister Imran Khan urges the world to work with the Taliban in order to resolve the ongoing regional humanitarian crisis which resulted in part from the conflict.
+On 13 February, during a televised interview with CNN's Fareed Zakaria, Pakistan Prime Minister Imran Khan urges the world to work with the Taliban to resolve the ongoing regional humanitarian crisis which resulted in part from the conflict.

-On 22 February 2022, Pakistan officials acknowledged that the ongoing conflict was destabilizing Afghanistan and also threatening the stability of Pakistan.
+On 22 February 2022 Pakistan officials acknowledged that the ongoing conflict was destabilizing Afghanistan and also threatening the stability of Pakistan.

-On 4 March 2022, an ISIS–K suicide bomber attacked a Shiite mosque in the Pakistani city of Peshawar, killing 63 worshippers.
+On 4 March 2022 an ISIS–K suicide bomber attacked a Shiite mosque in the Pakistani city of Peshawar, killing 63 worshippers.

-On 2 April, ISIS–K claimed to have bombed a vehicle containing Taliban militants with an IED in District 5 of Kabul.
+On 2 April ISIS–K claimed to have bombed a vehicle containing Taliban militants with an IED in District 5 of Kabul.

-On 11 April 2022 Islamic State transforms and grows in Pakistan and Afghanistan according to a report by the AP news agency- A concerted focus on "social media warfare" is critical to advance on the ideological battlefield but also in order to counter the pull of "enchanting" social media influencers, ISIS Khorasan declared in a new issue of the group's English-language magazine.
+On 11 April 2022 Islamic State transforms and grows in Pakistan and Afghanistan, according to a report by the AP news agency.
+A concerted focus on "social media warfare" is critical to advance on the ideological battlefield but also to counter the pull of "enchanting" social media influencers, ISIS Khorasan declared in a new issue of the group's English-language magazine.
 In their magazine "Voice of Khurasan", ISIS Khorasan criticized the management and thinking of the Taliban.